Inspire, Enable & Celebrate:

 Nick Zinzan Company Secretary

-is the newest recruit to the Foundation’s board replacing Bill Moloney who kept us on the straight and narrow for since the beginning, having been the company secretary for Pitney Bowes, our founding sponsors.
+has recently joined the Foundation’s board replacing Bill Moloney, who kept us on the straight and narrow for since the beginning, having been the company secretary for Pitney Bowes, our founding sponsors.

 Tracey Copley Project Support